marcj/topsort.php/README.md

 ## Implementations

-tl;dr: Use `FixedArraySort` for normal topSort a nd `GroupedStringSort` for grouped topSort since its always the fastest and has a good memory footprint.
+tl;dr: Use `FixedArraySort` for normal topSort or `GroupedStringSort` for grouped topSort since its always the fastest and has a good memory footprint.

 ### ArraySort